PimpTrizkit/PJs/README.md

 **o** = < Object >&emsp;*Optional*
 * An optional object to display in the console.
 This will be displayed on a separate line which sometimes displays better in various browsers, but otherwise about the same in the rest.
 * Older browsers might not support pushing an object to the console very well; this helps clean them up.
-Some might not support it at all; they could crash in the console.
+Some might not support it at all; they could crash in the console either way.

 <hr>